 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after successfully passing all parts of the general examination.
-It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the following requirements are met: passing the proseminar, passing coursework in graduate statistics and ethics, satisfactory completion of pre-generals research project, and passing the general examination.
+It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that the following requirements are met: passing the proseminar, passing coursework in graduate statistics and ethics, successfully completing the pre-generals research project, and passing the general examination.

-Every Ph.D. candidate in psychology is required to teach at least three class hours during their graduate career.
-Three semester hours of teaching, then, is the minimum required for the degree, although most students teach more than three hours over their graduate careers.
+Every Ph.D. candidate in psychology is required to teach at least nine class hours during their graduate career.
+Nine semester hours of teaching, then, is the minimum required for the degree, although most students teach more than nine hours over their graduate careers.
 In any case, students will be appointed as assistants in instruction and paid for any hours that they teach.

 The Ph.D. is awarded after the candidate’s doctoral dissertation has been accepted and the final public oral examination sustained.